Best Colleges & Universities in Nevada

 Graduation Rate: 65%

 The Criminal Justice education track prepares students for a career as loss prevention officers, security guards, transit and railroad police officers, correction officers, and jailers.
-The average time to complete the course is no longer than months, and students who have graduated from Carrington’s specialized education system will be fully equipped to handle the intense reality of such a fast-paced and high-pressure job.
+The average time to complete the course is no longer than a few months, and students who have graduated from Carrington’s specialized education system will be fully equipped to handle the intense reality of such a fast-paced and high-pressure job.

 11. Pima Medical Institute-Las Vegas